Linuxfabrik/monitoring-plugins/ICINGA.md

 ### Master zone is not named `master`

-The agentless central Service Templates (`tpl-service-cert-no-agent`, `tpl-service-url-no-agent`) carry `"zone": "master"` because they run on the master.
-The agent-based templates do not pin a zone (they inherit the host's zone, see the "Distributed Monitoring" section under Core Concepts).
-If your Icinga 2 master zone has a different name, replace the literal before importing so the agentless checks still target your master:
+The shipped base templates `tpl-service-generic` and `tpl-host-generic` carry `"zone": "master"`, and every other template inherits it (see the "Distributed Monitoring" section under Core Concepts for the reasoning).
+If your Icinga 2 master zone has a different name, replace the literal before importing so the checks still target your master:

 ```bash
 sed --in-place 's/"zone": "master"/"zone": "icinga-master-zone"/g' \